-Providers should carefully weigh the vulnerabilities and benefits of resuming face-to-face services, as they continue to retain the ability to offer the services individually or through individual or group telehealth or telephone contact.
+The state advises that providers carefully weigh the vulnerabilities and benefits of resuming face-to-face services, as they continue to retain the ability to offer the services individually or through individual or group tele-health or telephone contact.

-- Telehealth and/or in-person one-on-one treatment should be prioritized in lieu of face-to-face therapy when clinically appropriate. - o In-person group treatment should only be utilized when, in the clinical judgment of the provider, the benefit significantly outweighs the risks for the participants, taking into account each individual's circumstances and medical and social risk factors. - o Rooms must be configured to ensure social distancing of at least 6 feet. - o There should be no physical contact or sharing of materials. - Cloth masks, at minimum, should be worn throughout interactions with individuals receiving services in line with Executive Order 63. - o In-person treatment sessions should be limited to the minimum amount of time that the provider determines is clinically effective (e.g., 60-90 minutes or less).
+- Telehealth and/or in-person one-on-one treatment should be prioritized in lieu of face-to face therapy when clinically appropriate. - In-person group treatment should only be utilized when, in the clinical judgment of the provider, the benefit significantly outweighs the risks for the participants, taking into account each individual's circumstances and medical and social risk factors. - Rooms must be configured to ensure physical distancing of at least 6 feet. - There should be no physical contact or sharing of materials. - In-person treatment sessions should be limited to the minimum amount of time that the provider determines is clinically effective (e.g., 60-90 minutes or less)